rjkmrdesai/vanityscan/README.md

 ---

-## How Saiko makes money (proposed)
+## How Vanity Scan makes money (proposed)

-Saiko does **not** take a cut from the retailer when a user clicks through.
+Vanity Scan does **not** take a cut from the retailer when a user clicks through.
 The price the user sees is the price the user pays.
 Revenue comes from:

 1. **Retailer subscriptions** — featured placement, analytics dashboards, restock alerts to retailers when their competitors run out
 2. **Brand intelligence** — anonymized pricing data sold to brands to help them spot grey-market activity and retailer pricing violations
 3. **Affiliate links to brand-direct stores only** — when buying direct from the brand wins, that's a clean affiliate link with no markup; when a third-party retailer wins, it's a clean unaffiliated link

-This protects the integrity of the comparison — Saiko has no incentive to surface a more expensive retailer.
+This protects the integrity of the comparison — Vanity Scan has no incentive to surface a more expensive retailer.

 ---